© 2008 Steve Campsall

 DOWNLOAD FREE REVISION GUIDE

-Write an informative / persuasive article for…
+Write a persuasive article for…

 ...your local newspaper / a teenage magazine / your school magazine / a travel guide